-Follow these 10 tips to make Great Pancakes.
+Follow these 10 cooking tips to make Great Pancakes.

 1. Start with a Great Basic pancake recipe.
 You can get fancy later, but be sure to have a great recipe on hand for the basic pancake before you experiment with additions.
 Just combine 1 cup of flour with 2 tbsp of sugar, 2 tsp of baking powder and 1/2 tsp of salt.
 Stir them together and add 1 cup of milk (or buttermilk for a bit of a tang) and 2 tbsp of melted butter and 1 egg.
 This recipe will give you light and fluffy pancakes every time and gives you a base to add to later when you want something more creative.